Tofudog/AURC-Website/README.md

 - Making fun of the federal government

-To look at this website directly, [https:\\site.nhd.org\97995422](url)
+To look at this website directly, copy and paste the following link in a search bar:
+[https:\\site.nhd.org\97995422](url)